-In this tutorial, you’ll learn two different ways to password protect your PowerPoint presentations.
+In this post you'll learn how to password protect PowerPoint presentations using two different password options.

-Just keep in mind that if you forget your password, YOU will not be able to update and edit your presentation either.
+Just keep in mind that if you lock PowerPoint with a password and then you forget your password, you too will not be able to unlock it.

-So if you go this route, make sure you remember your password (or keep your password in a safe place so you remember it).
+So if you go this route, make sure you remember your password.

-Another alternative to adding a password to your presentation is to instead convert your presentation into the PDF file format, see our step-by-step guide here.
+An alternative method of protecting your PowerPoint files without adding a password is to convert your presentation into the PDF file format, see our guide here for details.

 Two PowerPoint Password Types